 Three years of testing and development work led to a specially formulated long life, fabric based pole protection product that was low in cost and quick and easy to apply to the utility pole in a few minutes using a simple hand stapler and pair of scissors.

 Field trials in Africa proved to be highly successful.
 In an area with a high incidence of bush fires 2000 CCA treated power poles were protected with Polesaver fire protection to a height of 2 meters with adjacent poles being left unprotected for comparison purposes.
 Following 12 months exposure the poles were inspected following several bush fires.
 All of the Polesaver fire fabric protected samples were standing and in excellent condition, whereas the surrounding unprotected pole were either heavily charred or had failed completely.
-On close inspection the fire fabric was found to be in excellent condition with minimal charring damage to the pole surface behind the fabric.
-Click here for further information.
+On close inspection the fire fabric was found to be in excellent condition with minimal charring damage to the pole surface behind the fabric (full test report available on request).